Intron: Distribution

 The frequency of introns within different genomes is observed to vary widely across the spectrum of biological organisms.
-For example, introns are extremely common within the nuclear genome of jawed vertebrates (e.g. humans, mice, and pufferfish (fugu)), where protein-coding genes almost always contain multiple introns, while introns are rare within the nuclear genes of some eukaryotic microorganisms, for example baker's/brewer's yeast (Saccharomyces cerevisiae).
+For example, introns are extremely common within the nuclear genome of jawed vertebrates (e.g. humans, mice, and pufferfish), where protein-coding genes almost always contain multiple introns, while introns are rare within the nuclear genes of some eukaryotic microorganisms, for example baker's/brewer's yeast (Saccharomyces cerevisiae).
 In contrast, the mitochondrial genomes of vertebrates are entirely devoid of introns, while those of eukaryotic microorganisms may contain many introns.

-Simple illustration of an unspliced mRNA precursor, with two introns and three exons (top).
-After the introns have been removed via splicing, the mature mRNA sequence is ready for translation (bottom).
+Simple illustration of an unspliced mRNA precursor (top), with two introns and three exons.
+After the introns have been removed via splicing, the mature mRNA sequence (bottom) is ready for translation.

 A particularly extreme case is the Drosophila DhDhc7 gene containing a ≥3.6 megabase (Mb) intron, which takes roughly three days to transcribe.
 On the other extreme, a 2015 study suggests that the shortest known metazoan intron length is 30 base pairs (bp) belonging to the human MST1L gene.
 The shortest known introns belong to the heterotrich ciliates, such as Stentor coeruleus, in which most (> 95%) introns are 15 or 16 bp long.